 As I bend over to pick up yet another small pine cone in my yard I ask myself “Why do you need to pick up more pine cones?
 You have hundreds of them already in a box!”
 Yet I pick up another one and stuff it in my pocket while I think of so many projects I could use it for.

 Early in the Fall I am blessed with hundreds of small pine cones in my yard.
-Each year I try to figure out a new craft project or home decor project to make with them.
+Each year I try to figure out a new craft project or home décor project to make with them.
 This year I came up with an idea for a Painted Pine Cone Sunflower Wreath.
 It has been one of my favorites and most popular posts.

 This post contains affiliate links which means I earn a small commission if you order anything through these links.
 Thank you for supporting this blog.

 This week I have been pulling some projects together to decorate my side entrance door for the new fall season.
 Still not sure yet how it will look in the end, but I’ve included in this post one of the décor projects I have added to the space.

 This whole idea started as I began to collect the small pinecones in my yard this summer after each storm.

 We have pine trees that are over a 100 feet tall, but for some reason they produce some of the most adorable small pinecones.
 I just can’t ignore them when they are so plentiful in the yard and free for crafting.